CPS1 Key Concepts

 Flexible repository structure support

 CPS1 is agnostic about the structure of the repository.
 It supports repositories containing multiple distinct programming languages (commonly known as a monorepo) or a single programming language.
-For each language in the Code Repository of a Service Component, one or more Stacks must be configured.
+For each language in the Code Repository of a Service Component, one or more Packages can be configured.

-Finally, each Service Component typically exposes one or more Network Ports (usually over TCP) that allows other services or external clients to communicate with it.
+Finally, each Service typically exposes one or more Network Ports (usually over TCP) that allow other services or external clients to communicate with it.

 Ports can be internal or external.
 Internal ports allow services to interact with each other, while external ports enable end-users or clients to communicate with the service directly.

-In CPS1, a Workspace is a development environment that runs an App but offers additional capabilities compared to running the App locally on a developer’s laptop.
+In CPS1, a Workspace is an ephemeral development environment created based on a given Template, with many additional capabilities compared to running locally on a developer’s laptop.

 A Workspace operates entirely on your Kubernetes cluster where CPS1 is deployed.
 You don’t need to worry because CPS1 manages everything transparently, making Kubernetes operations invisible.

-A Workspace development environment includes basic Linux commands, along with all programming languages and tools defined as Stacks for each Component Service of the running App.
+A Workspace includes everything defined in a Template, along with all programming languages and tools defined as Packages for each Service of the running application.
 There is no need to manually build base images.

-Developers can access the Workspace using a integrated Visual Studio Code Web IDE directly from a web browser, eliminating the need for local software installation.
+Developers can access the Workspace using an integrated Visual Studio Code Web IDE directly from a web browser, eliminating the need for local software installation, or using an SSH connection.

-When a developer accesses the Visual Studio Code Web IDE, the source code of all Services will be checked out.
-If a Build Task and Run Task are defined, those services will be running automatically.
+When a developer accesses the Workspace, using the Visual Studio Code Web IDE or SSH, the source code of all configured Services will be checked out.

-Service Components configured to expose a network port will be accessible via a URL automatically generated by CPS1.
+Services configured in the Template that expose a network port will be accessible via a URL automatically generated by CPS1.

 The lifecycle of a Workspace begins when you create it and ends when you delete it.
 You can disconnect and reconnect to an active Workspace without affecting its running processes.
 Additionally, you can stop and restart a Workspace without losing any changes you have made.